 The following is a summary of selected consolidated financial data of OfficeMax for each of the fiscal years in the five-year period ended January 25, 2003 and the 26-week periods ended July 27, 2002 and July 26, 2003.
 The operating results for the 26-week period ended July 26, 2003 are not necessarily indicative of results for the full fiscal year ending January 24, 2004.
 The information with respect to each of the fiscal years in the five-year period ended January 25, 2003 is derived from the audited consolidated financial statements of OfficeMax contained in its Annual Reports on Form 10-K for the fiscal years ended January 27, 2001, January 26, 2002 and January 25, 2003.
 The information with respect to the 26-week periods ended July 27, 2002 and July 26, 2003 is derived from the unaudited consolidated financial statements of OfficeMax contained in its Quarterly Report on Form 10-Q for the period ended July 26, 2003.
 These unaudited financial statements, in the opinion of management, have been prepared on the same basis as the audited financial statements and reflect all adjustments necessary for a fair presentation of OfficeMax's results of operations and financial position.
 All of the information in this summary is qualified in its entirety by reference to such documents.
-This summary should be read together with the consolidated financial statements which are incorporated by reference in this joint proxy statement/prospectus, accompanying notes and management's discussion and analysis of financial condition and results of operations of OfficeMax contained in the reports of OfficeMax referred to above, as well as the unaudited pro forma condensed combined financial statements and accompanying notes as described under "Unaudited Pro Forma Condensed Combined Financial Statements."
+This summary should be read together with the consolidated financial statements of OfficeMax contained in the reports of OfficeMax referred to above, as well as the unaudited pro forma condensed combined financial statements and accompanying notes as described under "Unaudited Pro Forma Condensed Combined Financial Statements."